-With your smartphone, you’ve got a wonderful, easy access camera in your pocket that's always on hand for when those perfect photo opportunities come up!
-To help you get the most out of taking photos on your smartphone, here are some of our top tips.
+With your smartphone, you’ve got a wonderful, easy access camera in your pocket that's always on hand - to help you get the most out of taking photos on your smartphone, here are our top tips

 1 Hold your phone in the horizontal position

 Most people instinctively hold their phones upright but it’s very difficult to take a good shot in portrait format, so hold your phone in the horizontal position to start with.

 Always make sure the phone lens is also clean from pocket fluff... an easy way to ruin an otherwise brilliant shot!

 Light is your raw essential tool for taking pictures.

 Observe the weather and time of day, and avoid taking pictures directly facing the sun.
 The extreme times of daylight, also known as the 'Blue Hour' (twilight) and 'Golden Hour' (sunrise and sunset) always present good opportunities for capturing scenes in atmospheric light conditions.

 Weather also makes a huge difference - generally the better the weather, the more flexibility you will have for lighting conditions for your shot.
 This isn’t to say rainy or foggy days can’t produce good results, but if you’re starting out with a basic phone camera - it’s best to look out for a nice day!